The page has been translated by Gen AI.

 Kubernetes provides horizontal scaling capabilities and blue‑green deployment features that minimize downtime.

-Additionally, you can distribute user traffic load across containers and manage storage shared by various containers.
+It also allows you to distribute user traffic load across containers and manage storage shared among multiple containers.

 GPU Application Review

-GPU Server allows you to configure a virtual server by selecting the GPU card type and quantity based on the project’s purpose and scale, and provides high-performance GPU servers at the physical server level using the Pass-through method.
+GPU Server can be configured as a virtual server by selecting the GPU card type and quantity based on the project’s purpose and scale, and it provides a high‑performance GPU server at the physical‑server level using the Pass‑through method.

-The specifications of the provided NVIDIA GPU are as follows, and RHEL and Ubuntu are provided as operating systems.
+The specifications of the NVIDIA GPUs offered are listed below, and the operating systems RHEL and Ubuntu are provided.

 CategoryV100 TypeA100 TypeH100 SXM